 The Biden antitrust revolution, by John Cassidy, columnist, The New Yorker. https://bit.ly/2U3IjFR

 WHERE AND WHEN

-The Senate convenes at 3 p.m., and will resume consideration of Uzra Zeya to be under secretary of State for Civilian Security, Democracy, and Human Rights.
+The Senate convenes at 10 a.m. to resume consideration of the nomination of Uzra Zeya to be an under secretary of State for Civilian Security, Democracy, and Human Rights.

 “Revitalizing America’s Cities,” on Thursday at 1 p.m., with Miami-Dade County Mayor Daniella Levine Cava (D); Montgomery, Ala., Mayor Steven Reed (D); Baltimore Mayor Brandon Scott (D); Dayton, Ohio, Mayor Nan Whaley (D); and more for a conversation about how microbusinesses could reenergize cities.
 Information is HERE.